rethinkdb/docs/0-getting-started/install/index.md

 ## Other architectures ##

-Currently, the RethinkDB server supports x86_64, ARM, and s390x architectures on Unix-based platforms and Windows Subsystem for Linux.
+Currently, the RethinkDB server supports the x86_64, ARM, and s390x architectures on Unix-based platforms and Windows Subsystem for Linux (WSL 2).

+RethinkDB is "known working" on 32-bit x86_64, 32-bit ARM, and 64-bit
+PowerPC, on some Unix-based platforms.

+RethinkDB builds on MacOS ARM systems, but DMG package generation only works on x86_64.
+So there are DMG packages only for x86_64.

+RethinkDB does not require support for any "special" processor instructions (such as AVX instructions).

 Special thanks to the effort of [@davidthomas426](http://github.com/davidthomas426) for making the ARM support available.
 Also, thank you [Open Source Software Developer